section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 Save and reload the page.
 The hero image is displayed at the top and the other image appears at the bottom.

 ### Step 7 -- Add navigation to your posts
-Up to this stage, your post doesn't have a navbar or a footer.
-These parts are an essential part of your site and should be on every page.
+Up to this stage, the post doesn't have a navbar or a footer.
+These parts are an essential part of any site and should be on every page.

 Create an `_includes` folder in your base directory and create a `navbar.html` file inside.
 Put the following content inside it.